lobeck/locker/Readme.md

 This is a basic client/server system to lock files on the filesystem level.

-Note: The code here is _as is_, it's not nice and violating many golang programming patterns, so be careful, when you copy parts of it.
+Note: The code here is _as is_, it's not nice and violating many golang programming patterns, so be careful.

 # Background